 It’s funny, you think when you first lose an arm that what you really need is a new one - a prosthetic that looks and works like a replacement hand.
 But actually, you need something that works!
 It’s the function and ability to remain independent that’s the most important thing.

-I follow Alex Lewis on social media, who is another quadruple amputee, and I saw some posts he shared about Mitt.
+I follow Alex Lewis on social media, who is another quadruple amputee, and I saw some posts he shared about a new kind of soft prosthetic.
 It sounded great and I wanted to try one, so I decided to sign up to be a trialist.

 I didn’t know what to expect and part of me thought it’s probably just another gadget that won’t work that well, but I was blown away!

 The sleeve is so light and comfortable, you don’t even know you’ve got it on and it’s so useful – I wouldn’t be without it now!

 I have the knife attachment for cutting; the rotation tool, which can hold things like pens, cutlery and wooden spoons; and the gripper tool which can hold general objects, such as cups, glasses and fruit.